About the Guidelines

 Allied health professionals need access to high-quality, flexible and cost-effective education to continuously respond to the changes of an evolving healthcare system.
 Education and training should be appropriately supported, funded and given time by organisations in order to promote learning, career development and prevent professional attrition (Haywood et al, 2012).
 Allied health professionals will require allocated time away from clinical duties to spend on education and training.

-Garling (2008) recommended funding support of allied health professionals to attend external education and training courses relevant to their specialty.
-Systems to allocate funds and/or support access to education and training need to be in place to support this recommendation.
+Garling (2008) recommended funding support for allied health professionals to attend external education and training courses relevant to their specialty.
+Systems to allocate funds and/or support access to education and training need to be in place to meet this recommendation.
 Attendance at external courses and conferences can also be enriched by valuing and seeking out experiences that occur within the workplace (Lloyd et al, 2014).

 Workplace-based learning activities offer an economical approach to education and training.
 Lloyd et al (2014) highlighted in their study that this approach provides a greater return on investment as greater numbers of clinicians can access the training with fewer funds.
 Workplace learning activities can cut across geographical boundaries by bringing the learning to the workplace, whether rural or metropolitan enabling more equitable access to education and training.
 With teams/groups learning together, there is greater potential for the translation of new knowledge into change of practice, compared with individuals accessing external training and attempting to drive change of practice on their own.
 This also supports the application of effective adult learning principles.